Woman shot and killed in Spokane Valley during drug deal turned robbery identified in court documents

 The duo got into Simpson's car, and the woman said she forgot her wallet before asking if they could drive to her dad's house about a block away to pick it up, according to court documents.

-Simpson agreed and drove to King's Court Mobile Park at 4806 E. First Ave., according to court documents.
+Simpson agreed and drove to King's Court Mobile Park at 4806 E. First Ave., court documents say.

 That's when the man got out of Simpson's car, leaving the woman in the backseat as another man approached the back of the car, according to court documents.